scarecrow2003/easyphoto/UserStory.md

 As a company admin, I am able to set different role for users.
 As a company admin, I am able to generate different barcode for different user role.
 As a company admin, I am able to see a list of all users, their role and dividends.
+As a company admin, I am able to generate the monthly dividend for every employee.

 Registered User:
 As a registered user, I am able to scan a barcode to join a company.